There are 6 basic steps to pursuing a career as a Nurse Practitioneri:

 Ultimately, you could jumpstart your career as an RN by earning an associate’s degree in nursing (ADN), a bachelor’s degree in nursing (BSN), or a vocational certificate in nursing.
 However, if you’re committed to pursuing a career as a Nurse Practitioner, it might make sense to begin by earning a BSN since may need one to apply to a graduate nursing program.
 No matter what degree or certificate you choose to earn, you should consider doing so from an accredited institution.
 You may also need to pass a standardized national examination and obtain state certification to practice.ii

 To apply to a graduate program in nursing, you may need to earn a Bachelor’s of Science in Nursing (BSN) or another approved degree from an accredited institution.
 If you already have an ADN or certificate in nursing and are working as an RN, you might be eligible to complete a shorter program that gives you credit for prior nursing experience.
 These are typically called RN-BSN “bridge” programs and take two to three years to complete.
+You could also attend a direct-enrty MSN program.

 Consider taking time to gain experience in the field of nursing.
 Gaining experience in the field prior to engaging in advanced studies could help you identify an area of interest for concentrated study and prepare you for challenging clinical practicum that is inevitably a part of the graduate-school experience.
 Plus, some places of employment offer tuition assistance for nurses to complete their graduate work, to those who qualify.
 Gaining employment prior to going to graduate school could potentially make school more affordable.
 Not to mention it may strengthen your MSN application.